Liisa-Irmelen Liwata

 photos by Tuure Leppänen, Veera Lakovaara / Oulu Art Museum, Meri Hallenberg

-The title of the work refers to Gloria Anzaldúa's borderland theory (Rajaseutu), in which a borderland is described as a third country that has emerged from the clash of cultures between two countries.
-In the case of the work, a borderland can be thought of as a state (of mind and a nation) which is formed from feelings.
+The title Oloseutu refers to philosopher Gloria Anzaldúa’s theory of the borderland (“olo” meaning “feeling” or “state of being” in Finnish).
+Anzaldúa describes a borderland as a third space that forms when cultures, worldviews, or identities meet.
+In the case of Oloseutu, a borderland can be thought of as a state of mind and a nation which is formed from feelings.

 “Oloseutu” exhibited at HAM gallery (2025)